uvstharun/healthcare-nl-sql-agent/README.md

 ## Why This Project

-Most NL-to-SQL demos use toy datasets with 5 columns and 100 rows.
+Most NL-to-SQL demos use toy datasets.
+Most RAG demos use simple Q&A over a single PDF.

-This agent runs against **26.7 million real Medicare records** — the kind of data that exists inside every health system in the US.
-The domain complexity (provider specialties, drug formularies, suppressed CMS values, beneficiary counts) makes this a realistic healthcare AI engineering problem, not a tutorial exercise.
+This agent combines both patterns against real healthcare data — the same kind of data that exists inside every health system in the US.
+The domain complexity (provider specialties, drug formularies, suppressed CMS values, clinical coding) makes this a realistic healthcare AI engineering problem, not a tutorial exercise.

-The goal is to demonstrate that healthcare domain knowledge combined with LLM tool-calling can make complex government datasets accessible to non-technical clinical and operations staff.
+The goal: demonstrate that healthcare domain knowledge combined with LLM tool-calling can make complex government datasets and clinical guidelines accessible to non-technical clinical and operations staff.

 ---